Toward durable crop protection technology

 Scholarship for International Students in Japan

 Scholarship from Japanese Government MONBUKAGAKUSHO (MEXT)

-Graduate School of Environmental and Life Science, Okayama University
+Graduate School of Environmental, Life, Natural Science and Technology, Okayama University

 Visa, CESR, Housing and Support Services